fangchengji/detectron2/README.md

 to see more demos and learn about detectron2.

 ### What's Difference with FAIR
-* More Architecture: FCOS, EfficientDet
+* More Architecture: FCOS, EfficientDet, ATSS, GFL
-* More Backbone: PAFPN(from PANet), VoVNet_v2, MobileNet_v2, EfficientNet, BIFPN_EfficientNet
+* More Backbone: ResNeSt, PAFPN(from PANet), SEPC, VoVNet_v2, MobileNet_v2, EfficientNet
 * More Loss: DIOU Loss, CIOU Loss
 * More Layers: DIOU_NMS
 * ...